DenisKramer/bangalore-announcements/PITCHME.md

 Networking and Tea
 @snapend

-- Now you have seen all the *exciting* work in India and the UK
+- Lots of *exciting* work in India and the UK
 - Hope you already talked to lots of people
 - Time to preserve the sparks of ideas for collaborations